 You may remember filling out the Free Application for Federal Student Aid (FAFSA) your freshman year of college, but you should fill out this application every year you attend school.
 The FAFSA allows you to apply for federal grants, work-study, and loans at no cost to you.

-18. Apply for scholarships
+18. Seek out scholarships

-Although writing an outstanding scholarship essay is hard, you should apply to as many scholarships as you can.
+Although writing an outstanding scholarship essay is hard, you should apply to as many scholarships and grants as you can.
 Scholarships, such as the 1st Financial Bank USA Financial Goals Scholarship, offer free money that you don’t have to pay back, so winning scholarships is a great way to save money on your college costs.

 Maximize your Personal Finances